shivanya-chandra/pcllab.github.io/docs/handbook/misc/server.md

 `/etc/nginx/conf.d/default.conf` You will need to edit this to if you want to change how certain routes on Jarvis are handled.
 You will probably have to run `nginx -s reload` after updates.

+`/etc/nginx/nginx.conf` This is the root config which "includes" the default.conf above.

-`/etc/systemd/system` has files detailing the services
+`/etc/systemd/system` has unit files detailing some services

+`/usr/lib/systemd/system` has unit files provided by installed packages

 `/etc/mongodb.conf` mongodb conf